sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 In February 2023, Microsoft [announced](https://blogs.microsoft.com/blog/2023/02/07/reinventing-search-with-a-new-ai-powered-microsoft-bing-and-edge-your-copilot-for-the-web/) Bing Chat, an AI-powered web browsing assistant.
 It was the first of a new generation of advanced AI applications.
 Powered by GPT-3.5, [released a few months prior](https://openai.com/index/chatgpt/), Bing Chat offered a versatile, semi-autonomous copilot to help users browse the web.
-It was usually helpful, but every once in a while, it went off the rails.
+It was usually helpful, but sometimes, it went off the rails.
 Users found that [it occasionally took on shockingly angsty, deceptive, and outright aggressive personas](https://www.lesswrong.com/posts/jtoPawEhLNXNxvgTT/bing-chat-is-blatantly-aggressively-misaligned).
 It would go so far as to sometimes [threaten](https://x.com/marvinvonhagen/status/1625520707768659968?lang=en) [users](https://x.com/sethlazar/status/1626241169754578944?s=20) chatting with it.
 Rest assured, everyone was fine.
 Bing Chat was just a babbling web app that could not directly harm anyone or anything.
-But it is a worrying sign for the future because, right now, developers are racing to develop increasingly agentic and advanced AI systems <d-cite key="chan2023harms"></d-cite>.
+But it offers a cautionary tale.
+Right now, developers are racing to develop increasingly agentic and advanced AI systems <d-cite key="chan2023harms"></d-cite>.
-If more powerful future systems go off the rails in similar ways, we might be in trouble.
+If more powerful future systems go off the rails in similar ways, we could be in trouble.

 Following the Bing Chat incidents, Microsoft’s public relations strategy focused on patching the issues and moving on.
 To the dismay of many AI researchers, Microsoft never published a public report on the incident.